kiba/Writings/atg/chp9_fruit_of_intelligence.md

 ***
 **October 30, 1998**

-It was almost unthinkable for a general to host a foreigner in his braincase, letting someone else know the deepest secret of the United States.
+It was almost unthinkable for a general to host a foreigner in his braincase, letting someone else know the deepest secret of the United States military.

 Yet, after a long and protracted negotiation, unlike what was shown in the fictional series, the SGC, on behalf of the United States and the President, allowed General Jacob Carter to carrying a symbiote, against the recommendation and reservations of the majority of generals that advised the president.